 The activities at WashJam are organized into ten different areas, each with a Scouting theme.
 Campers are encouraged to visit each of the program areas, experience the activities, and have fun.
+Activities listed here are a representation of those held at past WashJams and are subject to change for 2022.

 Cub Adventure World